How to request a SWITCHpki QuoVadis server certificate

 keytool (for Java applications) etc. There are only

 - the CN (commonName) attribute must include a fully qualified domain name

 - it must include an RSA key with a size of at least 2048 bits

 2. Submitting the CSR

 Submit the CSR through the SWITCHpki QuoVadis certificate request form.
-In step 1, paste your CSR into the text box, select the type, signature algorithm, desired validity, and fill in the information about the technical contact.
+In step 1, paste your CSR into the text box, select the type, desired validity, and fill in the information about the technical contact.
 Finally, click the Check my input button.

 The system then validates your input.
 It may issue warnings, but as long as no major errors are found, step 2 is shown, which asks you to confirm the submission of your request: